 3. What is the relationship between genetic diversity and ecological and evolutionary performance, and to what extent does the loss of stock diversity reduce the fitness, and hence survival rate and resilience, of remaining populations?

 4. What are the differential effects of flow augmentation, transportation, and summer spill on “ocean type vs. reservoir type” fall Chinook?
+Are there effects on the movement and migration of sturgeon and Pacific lamprey?

 (8) Effects of Climate Change on Fish and Wildlife

 Variation in climate and ocean conditions are now recognized as major contributors to fluctuations and trends in fish and wildlife abundance.
 Global climate change may interact with shorter-term climate patterns to accentuate these effects on fish and wildlife.
 In the Pacific Northwest, reduced ocean survival of salmon and stressful freshwater conditions, due to low precipitation, low stream flow, and high stream temperatures, tend to be concurrent.
-The changes in regional snowpack and stream flows in the Columbia Basin that are projected by many climate models could have a profound impact on the success of restoration efforts and the status of fish and wildlife populations.
+Whether there are similar relationships for other anadromous fish species is not well known.
+The changes in regional snowpack and stream flows in the Columbia Basin that are projected by many climate models could have a profound impact on the success of restoration efforts and the status of anadromous fish, resident fish and wildlife populations (ISAB, 2007-2).
 Nevertheless, climate change is rarely incorporated into natural resource planning.
 Additionally, the cumulative effects of human development of the Basin may become apparent only when climatic conditions trigger a dramatic response.

-Critical Uncertainties:
+Critical Uncertainties: [note: once a compilation of recent uncertainties is completed, we will assess if new questions are needed for the below section – input from the region and ISAB will inform whether others need to be added and whether any can be considered addressed and thus removed]

 1. Can integrated ecological monitoring be used to determine how climate change simultaneously affects fish and wildlife and the freshwater, estuarine, ocean, and terrestrial habitats and ecosystems that sustain them?